wints/documentation/overviews/how_branch_links_work.md

 ---
 type: overview
-title: How Branch Links Work
+title: How Branch links work
 ---

 As you are implementing our links, here is a quick, step-by-step, guide on how the links work, for each use case and each device.
 [See the complete diagram here.](/img/overview/how-links-work-diagram.jpg)